misiektoja/instagram_monitor/docs/troubleshooting.md

 A `400 Bad Request` naming `feedback_required` means Instagram is limiting what the logged-in account or your IP address may do for a while.
 Instagram shows this as a "Try Again Later" notice.
 It is not a checkpoint: Instagram in your browser may keep working, there is nothing to clear there and re-importing the session does not lift it.
 The circuit breaker stops the account so no further request is made and `--exposure` counts it as `action_block`.

 Make no requests from that account and that network for several hours, then run `instagram_monitor --doctor` again.
 If the same session works from another network, such as a mobile connection, the limit is on your IP address rather than the account.
 Once it passes, raise `INSTA_CHECK_INTERVAL`, monitor fewer users and follow the [anti-detection guidance](anti-detection.md).
 A limit that returns soon after monitoring resumes means the account is still being watched, so wait longer before the next attempt.

+<a id="anonymous-runs-are-rate-limited"></a>
+## Anonymous Runs Are Rate Limited

+A `401 Unauthorized` naming `Please wait a few minutes before you try again` on a run without a session means Instagram is rate-limiting anonymous requests from your IP address.
+The limit is per address, so it counts every device and tool behind it, and it is often reached on the very first request of a run.
+Raising the check interval does not lift a limit the run did not cause.

+A session login is limited per account instead, so [importing a session](configuration.md#option-3-session-login-using-browser-cookies-recommended) usually works from the same address.
+Otherwise wait for the limit to pass or run from another network.
+If the same run works over a mobile connection, the limit is on the home address rather than on anything in the configuration.

 <a id="profile-lookups-report-a-retired-endpoint"></a>
 ## Profile Lookups Report a Retired Endpoint